-Twenty-four hours later, Ros Pheakdey was looking at a loose, draping silhouette, a sense of accomplishment washing over him.
+Twenty-four hours later, Ros Pheakdey was looking at a loose, draping silhouette, a sense of accomplishment washing over her.
 From the small bedroom with a sewing machine, Ros Pheakdey’s designs are now worn by Miss Universe Cambodia contestants and popular singer and songwriter Suon Socheata, known by her stage name Nikki Nikki.

-Having always had a penchant for appreciating fabrics, Ros Pheakdey started designing costumes for his high-school dance troupe in 2015 and kept practicing sewing, mending small pieces of clothing, but with not much formal training
+Having always had a penchant for appreciating fabrics, Ros Pheakdey started designing costumes for her high-school dance troupe in 2015 and kept practicing sewing, mending small pieces of clothing, but with not much formal training

 “I have to say it is not a proper place to study [fashion] because we can just repeat, but nobody can tell if you do it right or wrong, you don’t have guidance,” Ros Pheakdey said.

 With little exposure to the fashion world and despite hesitancy over her lack of formal training, Ros Pheakdey launched Skyleros Fashion in 2015 at the age of 19, using friends for fashion shoots featuring her designs.

 “I just know I love designing clothes, it was always nothing serious.
 But when all of my clothes were sold, that’s when my career took off,” Ros Pheakdey said.